Hard Core (Lil' Kim album): Singles

-The first two singles from Hard Core, the gold-certified "No Time" and the remix version of "Crush on You" both peaked in the top 20 of the Billboard Hot 100, top 10 of the Hot R&B Singles chart, and topped the Rap Songs chart, making Lil' Kim the first female rap artist to have two consecutive number-one singles on that chart.
+The first singles from Hard Core, the gold-certified "No Time" peaked in the top 20 of the Billboard Hot 100, top 10 of the Hot R&B Singles chart, and topped the Rap Songs chart, making Lil' Kim the first female rap artist to have two consecutive number-one singles on that chart.
 Both singles peaked in the top 50 of the UK Singles Chart.
 A third single, "Not Tonight" (Remix), became a huge top 10 success in 1997, peaking at number six on the Hot 100, number three on the Hot R&B Singles chart, and topping the Rap Songs chart.
 The single also reached the top 20 on the UK chart and number 10 in Germany.
 The single was certified platinum by the RIAA.
 It was nominated in 1998 for a Grammy Award for Best Rap Performance by a Duo or Group.
 “Big Momma Thang” was released to commercial radio in the fall of 1996.

-Critical reception
+Critical reception and legacy

 Hard Core received critical acclaim.
 The Source called the album "a solid debut because phat beats and rhymes are really all it takes, and they're both present", while Rolling Stone magazine included Hard Core in its list of "Essential Recordings of the 90's".
 In 2003, PopMatters wrote, "Track for track, Hard Core's thuggette-auctioneering flow melds the perfect hybrid of yoni power Mafioso and Park Avenue duchess."
 Rolling Stone concluded in reviewing the album in the magazine's 2004 version of The Rolling Stone Album Guide: